How Composo Works Under The Hoood

 Even with temperature set to zero, LLM scoring exhibits instability.
 While reasoning and judgments have become more consistent in recent models, final numerical scores still vary across runs.
 If you receive a score of 0.4, the true mean might actually be 0.6—you won't know without repeated sampling.

 This means you're not getting a point estimate; you're sampling from a distribution.
-Distribution plots make this visible: what looks like a single score is actually a spread, and neighbouring quality levels often overlap entirely.
-This makes it harder to distinguish genuine regressions from evaluation noise in CI pipelines, and complicates detection of meaningful differences in A/B tests.
+What looks like a single score is actually a spread, and neighbouring quality levels often overlap entirely.

 Cross model incomparability

 Scores from different LLM judges cannot be compared.
 GPT and Claude may both produce medians that rise with corruption density, but they differ in scale and behaviour.
 The same passage scored lower by one judge may be scored higher by another.
-This makes benchmarking across judge models unreliable and means any score is only meaningful relative to a specific, fixed judge configuration.
+Any score is only meaningful relative to a specific, fixed judge configuration.

 Setup overhead